 Yin substances such as Blood help to keep the Liver cool and soothed.
 When Yin

 substances are depleted in the Liver energetic organ by stress, anger, or Kidney Yin Deficiency, the Liver will begin to heat up.
 Look to our Free and Easy Wanderer formula and Yin Valley formula used together.
-In addition to the above symptoms and common Yin Deficient Symptoms such as afternoon and evening sweats or fever, these symptoms often point to Liver Yin Deficiency:
+In addition to the above symptoms and common Yin Deficiency Symptoms such as afternoon and evening sweats or fever, these symptoms often point to Liver Yin Deficiency:

 Liver Blood Deficiency

-Liver Imbalance Syndromes:
+Symptoms of Liver Imbalance Syndromes

 Like a military commander, the Liver and Wood Element help us to strategies and make plans for taking action on an emotional level.
 An unhappy Liver is like an angry general marching through the body and creating havoc and destruction along the way.
-If the previously mentioned imbalances are not properly addressed, the Liver will begin dominating and attacking other, weaker organ systems:
+If the previously mentioned imbalances are not properly addressed, the Liver will begin dominating and attacking other, weaker organ systems.

 In Chinese medicine, the emotions play a pivotal role in health and wellness.
 Obviously, the body cannot be dissected from the mind, and modern medicine has recently been finding endless connections between the emotional state of a person and their health.
 As part of Chinese medical theory, the Liver belongs to the Wood Element of the Law of Five Elements.
 A common emotional manifestation of Wood Element imbalances is the inability to deal with life stressors effectively.
 It is as if we are constrained from bending and swaying as a tree would when faced with life’s storms.
-Look to our Free and Easy Wanderer formula and Enlightened Emperor formula used together.

 Liver Imbalances and Menstrual Disorders